Administration (ADMN) 232

 Télé-université du Québec equivalency: ADM 1002

-ADMN 232 translates administrative theory into effective administrative practice by examining what administrators do and how they do it.
-The course presents theories of administration applicable to the public and private sectors and then reconciles these theories with current practice.
+Welcome to ADMN 232: Introduction to Management.
+This course translates management theory into effective management practice by examining what managers do and how they do it.
+The course presents theories of management applicable to the public and private sectors and then reconciles these theories with current practice.

 Section 1: Introduction to Management